Yusuf611/Traceroute-Visualization/README.md

 1. User enters a URL/IP in the web interface.
 2. The backend executes **traceroute/tracert** to collect network path data.
 3. AI model processes the data to detect anomalies.
-4. Results are displayed in a structured JSON format.

-## 📜 License
-This project is licensed under the MIT License.
-See `LICENSE` for more details.

----

-🌟 **Contributions are welcome!** Feel free to fork, submit issues, or open pull requests. 🚀